-Finding 5: The project focused on addressing the needs and priorities, as well as the key risks faced by vulnerable women.
+Finding 5 - The project focused on addressing the needs and priorities, as well as the key risks faced by vulnerable women.

-As discussed in the background section, the regional project was informed by assessments in the different countries, as well as surveys of women in target populations on preferred vocational areas.
+The regional project was informed by assessments in the different countries, as well as surveys of women in target populations on preferred vocational areas.